Molecular data can predict breast cancer recurrence

 One unavoidable limitation of a retrospective study spanning decades such as this means the researchers are studying patients diagnosed and treated many years ago.

 “This is a retrospective, observational cohort,” Curtis said.
 “Since then, treatment paradigms have changed for some patient subgroups.
-Most notably, trastuzumab — which specifically targets the HER2 receptor, has dramatically improved outcomes for patients with HER2-positive breast cancer since it was approved for use in early stage breast cancer in 2006 — was not an option for many of the women in this study.
+Most notably, trastuzumab — which specifically targets the HER2 receptor and has dramatically improved outcomes for patients with HER2-positive breast cancer since it was approved for use in early stage breast cancer in 2006 — was not an option for many of the women in this study.
 It will be important to take what we’ve learned here and determine whether we can similarly improve the outcomes of these patient subgroups at high risk of recurrence with new therapies that target their specific genomic drivers.”

 Curtis and her colleagues are currently planning clinical trials to do just that.
 They also developed a web-based research tool that may ultimately help clinicians more accurately predict an individual’s risk of relapse and guide treatment decisions.